ghackenberg/csharp-maui-aspnet-sample/Decks/MAUI_ASPNET_Sample_Introduction.md

 #### `Get` messages

-Finally, the `Get` structures derive from the `Post` structures and add the fields that are **read only** such as instance identifiers and timestamps.
+Finally, the `Get` messages derive from the `Post` messages and add the fields that are **read-only**.

-*More coming soon*
+For all entities the read-only fields include the **unique entity identifier** selected randomly on creation.

+Furthermore, the read-only fields include **create, update, and delete timestamps** managed automatically.

 ---